Some Thoughts About Showering & Bathing with An Ostomy

 Some things extra that you will need to learn to do are the following:

 - Towel dry the bag on all sides of the bag.
-This helps the bag dry out, this will be help you avoid putting on your underwear and getting them wet from the bag.
+This helps the bag dry out, this will help you avoid putting on your underwear and getting them wet from the bag.

 - After you towel dry the bag, you then need to dry thoroughly the skin all around your wafer adhered area.
 Water will condensate under the wafer and cause you future problems if you don’t do this.